learnlatex/learnlatex.github.io/en/more-08.md

 centered column.

-## Line spacing in tables.
+## Line spacing in tables

-In the main lesson we demonstrated `\addlinespace` from the `booktabs` package which is useful for adding extra space between specific lines.
+In the main lesson we demonstrated `\addlinespace` from the `booktabs` package, which is useful for adding extra space between specific lines.

 There are two general parameters that control line spacing, `\arraystretch` and `\extrarowheight` (the latter from the `array`